sydo26/iqoption-rs/README.md

-# IQOPTION API - In Rust
+# IQ Option API - In Rust

 An abstraction of IQ Options API calls in a Rust library.